HenrikJoreteg/ICanHaz.js/README.md

 ##I Can Haz Better Solution?
 YES!

-With ICanHaz you define your Mustache.js template snippets in script blocks of type="text/html" and give them a class of "template" and a JS safe title attribute (Which validates, btw).
-Then on document ready ICanHaz.js builds a cache of all the templates and creates a function for each snippet.
+With ICanHaz you define your Mustache.js template snippets in script blocks of type="text/html" and give them an "id" as a title for your snippet (Which validates, btw).
+Then, on document ready ICanHaz.js builds a cache of all the templates and creates a function for each snippet.
 All you have to do is say to youself "I can haz user?":

     var data = {
         first_name: "Henrik",
         last_name: "Joreteg"
     }

+    // I can has user??
     html = ICH.user(data)

 At this point 'html' is jQuery object containing your complete html with your data injected.